zalohcin/eyes.sdk.javascript1/packages/eyes-nightwatch/README.md

 ### Configure Server URL

-By default, Eyes-Protractor communicates with Applitools' public Eyes cloud server, located at `https://eyesapi.applitools.com`.
+By default, Eyes-Nightwatch communicates with Applitools' public Eyes cloud server, located at `https://eyesapi.applitools.com`.

 If you have a dedicated cloud or an on-premise server, configure a different Eyes server URL as follows: